 Carol Chiodo, Ph.D.

-Carol’s research in Italian Studies sits at the crossroads of Global Medieval and Early Modern Studies, History of the Book, and Gender and Sexuality Studies.
-Her work attends to the history of a text’s travels, translations, and material forms as well as to textual representations of the world and its inhabitants.
-A former faculty member at Princeton and Yale, she chaired the 700th Anniversary Commemoration Committee which organized the Dante Society of America’s virtual symposium at Harvard in May 2021.
-She has published widely on Dante Alighieri’s reception among women readers in North America and is the editor of the recent publication, Dante’s Volume: From Alpha to Omega, published by ACMRS Press.
-Her next book, nearing completion, is on Dante’s cross-border and cross- linguistic fortunes among women in North America.
+A former faculty member at Princeton and Yale in the departments of French and Italian and Italian Studies respectively, she organized the Dante Society of America’s virtual symposium at Harvard in May 2021, bringing together scholars, poets, and readers from across the globe for the 700th Anniversary Commemoration.
+She has published widely on Dante Alighieri’s reception among women readers in North America and is the editor of the publication, Dante’s Volume: From Alpha to Omega, published by ACMRS Press.
+Her next book, nearing completion, is on the cross-border and cross- linguistic fortunes of Dante, Boccaccio and Petrarch among readers in North America.
 She also has a manuscript in preparation on collaborative modes of vernacular literary production against the backdrop of 16th century religious reform in Europe.

 Creative Commons License